RileyFitz/Django-Account-Base/README.md

 # Django Accounts Base

 This is an example app module for Django projects, designed to handle common account actions.
-This includes:
+This version of accounts supplements the default Django user model in lieu for an AbstractUser using an email as the identifier.
+The Profiles model is blank but ready to accept new values for your projects needs.

+Account actions include:
 - Authentication (login/logout)
 - Registration
 - Password Change
 - Profiles

 > NOTE: _project_name_ is used in the instructions and refers the the Main App for your project.